perseas/Pyrseas/docs/predefaug.rst

 A variant of ``get_session_variable`` is invoked by the ``audit_full`` function to retrieve the actual (logged-on) user and IP address.
-In web applications, the user that connects to the database is typically the system user running the web server, rather than the web application user.
+In web applications, the user that connects to the database is typically the system user running the web server, rather than the application (logged on) user.
 The application can invoke the ``pyrseas.set_session_variable`` function to supply the application user and IP address so that the audit trail will reflect the application context corrrectly.